-We are a nontraditional board because this is a nontraditional mission.
+We are a nontraditional team because this is a nontraditional mission.
 Our board members have been selected based on their ability to clearly understand and apply the mission and vision of Social Tinkering.
 They come from a variety of backgrounds bringing their learned wisdom from their lives, educations, and work experiences to help make our work successful.
-As we grow our organization, we plan to add more Board Members and create an additional advisory group of partners and experts to help us accomplish our goals.

 Our Persistent Founder and Director

 Jeanette Langston has been learning about social isolation, connection, belonging, and happiness her entire life.
-In 2018, she began forming the concept of Social Tinkering as she became aware of her natural ability to connect people in meaningful ways.
+In 2018, she began forming the concept of Social Tinkering as she continued to explore her personal experience with aloneness and embraced her natural ability to connect people.
 In 2020, she started Social Tinkering and in 2021, she invited the founding members of our Board of Directors to join her in her mission to empower connections and grow happiness.

 In 2000, Jeanette graduated with a degree in Recreation Management from the School of Forestry at the University of Montana.
-After 11 years of working in Grand Teton National Park and several National Forests, she left her career to find a new path.
+After 11 years of working in Grand Teton National Park and several National Forests around the U.S., she left her career to find a new path.
 She is currently working on a Social Innovation diploma from the University of Peace in Costa Rica.

 Jeanette is a proud mother of 2 lovely small humans and 2 delightful fur-kids.
 She is a strong and loving partner to her incredibly supportive husband of over 2 decades.
 She grew up in western Montana, has lived in 6 different states, has traveled all over the U.S. and a bit internationally.
-She is an artist in her free time and loves to sing, hike, play, and have adventures exploring new places with her family and friends.
+She sees herself as an unconventional kind of creative and loves to sing, hike, play, and have adventures exploring new places with her family and friends.
 She greatly values her friendships and enjoys meeting up with friends to listen to their stories, to laugh and cry, and to simply enjoy life together.

 Andrew Richardson is the Vice President and Board Treasurer for Social Tinkering.
 Having graduated from Castleton University back in 2018, he continues to study along the path of mental health and community building with the hope of achieving clinical licensure in the future.
 It is because of this passion for understanding our minds and human connection patterns that he remains involved with Social Tinkering.